Free Barcode Lookup — Search Any EAN, GTIN, UPC, or ISBN

 How do I look up a barcode for free?+

-Paste any EAN, UPC, GTIN-8/12/13/14, JAN, or ISBN into the converter above.
-Choose a language and click Look up.
+Paste any EAN, UPC, GTIN-8/12/13/14, JAN, or ISBN into the lookup box above and click Look up.
 The tool returns the product title, brand, description, and image instantly — no signup, 3 free lookups per day per IP.

 What is the difference between EAN, UPC, and GTIN?+